authnomicon/.github/README.md

   for maintaining authentication context during a web-based login session.

 - [@authnomicon/prompts](https://github.com/authnomicon/prompts) - Components to
-  present prompts to the user in a challenge-response sequence needed to obtain authentication and authorization.
+  present prompts to the user in a web browser, as part of a challenge-response flow needed to obtain authentication and authorization.

 #### Authentication